MatthiasSchatzeder/SimpleIntervalTimer/README.md

 Some improvements that are planned:

-- Settings page to customize the timers color and sound
+- Settings page to customize the timer's color and sound
 - Timer controllable via notification center
 - (Picture in Picture mode)